Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

-We measure the complexity of sequential prediction using \key{excess entropy}, which is the amount of information that an ideal predictor must store about the past of a stochastic process in order to predict its future.
-For a stationary stochastic process generating symbols $X_1, X_2, \dots$, the excess entropy $E$ \citep{crutchfield2003regularities}, also called predictive information \citep{bialek2001predictability}, is the mutual information between all the symbols up to an arbitrary time index (say $t$) and all the symbols at or after that time index:\footnote{We assume familiarity with information-theoretic quantities.
-Briefly, the \key{entropy} $\mathrm{H}[X] = -\sum_x p(x) \log p(x)$ of a random variable $X$ is its average information content.
-The \key{conditional entropy} $\mathrm{H}[X \mid Y] = -\sum_{x,y} p(x,y) \log p(x \mid y)$ of $X$ given another random variable $Y$ is its average information content given knowledge of $Y$.
-The \key{mutual information (MI)} between $X$ and $Y$ is the amount of information contained in $X$ about $Y$: $\mathrm{I}[X:Y] = \mathrm{H}[X] - \mathrm{H}[X \mid Y] \ge 0$.}
+We measure the complexity of sequential prediction using \key{predictive information}, which is the amount of information that any predictor must use about the past of a stochastic process to predict its future.
+(Below, we assume familiarity with information-theoretic quantities of entropy and mutual information\cite{cover2006elements}.)
+Given a stationary stochastic process generating a stream of symbols $\dots, X_{t-1}, X_t, X_{t+1}, \dots$, we split it into `the past' $X_{\text{past}}$, representing all symbols up to time $t$, and `the future' $X_{\text{future}}$, representing all symbols at time $t$ or after.
+The predictive information or excess entropy\cite{bialek2001predictability,crutchfield2003regularities} $E$ is the mutual information between the past and the future:

-We calculate the excess entropy of a language $L$ as the excess entropy of the stream of symbols generated by repeatedly sampling meanings $m \in \mathcal{M}$ from a source $p_\mathcal{M}$ and translating them to strings as $s = L(m)$ with a delimiter in between \citep{hahn2021modeling}.
+We calculate the predictive information of a language $L$ as the predictive information of the stream of letters generated by repeatedly sampling meanings $m \in \mathcal{M}$ from a source distribution, translating them to strings as $s = L(m)$, and concatenating them with a delimiter in between.

-\paragraph{Calculation} Excess entropy can be calculated in a simple way that gives intuition about its behavior.
-Let $h_n$ represent the \key{$n$-gram entropy rate} of a process, that is, the conditional entropy of individual symbols given a window of $n-1$ previous symbols:
+Predictive information can be calculated in a simple way that gives intuition about its behavior.
+Let $h_n$ represent the \key{$n$-gram entropy} of a process, that is, the average entropy of a symbol given a window of $n-1$ previous symbols:

-For a stationary process, as the window size increases, the $n$-gram entropy rate approaches an asymptotic value called the \key{entropy rate} $h$ \citep{shannon1948mathematical}.
-The excess entropy measures the rate of convergence to the entropy rate as a function of window size \citep{crutchfield2003regularities}:
+As the window size increases, the $n$-gram entropy decreases to an asymptotic value called the \key{entropy rate} $h$.
+The predictive information represents the convergence to the entropy rate,

-as illustrated in Figure~\ref{fig:sim_figures}A. This calculation reveals that excess entropy is low when symbols can be predicted accurately based on local contexts, and high when there are strong long-range correlations among symbols.
+as illustrated in Fig.~\ref{fig:ee-calc}.
+This calculation reveals that predictive information is low when symbols can be predicted accurately based on local contexts, that is, when $h_n$ is close to $h$ for small $n$.